You are here: Urology Textbook > Anatomy > Ureter

 Arteries of the ureter:

-Following arteries give off branches to the pyelocaliceal system and the ureter: renal artery, aorta, gonadal artery, common iliac artery, internal iliac artery, superior vesical artery and in women the uterine artery.
+Following arteries give off branches to the pyelocalyceal system and the ureter: renal artery, aorta, gonadal artery, common iliac artery, internal iliac artery, superior vesical artery and in women the uterine artery.
 In the cranial section of the ureter, the vessels approach the ureter medially.
 In the caudal section of the ureter, the vessels approach laterally.

 A richly branched network of vessels exists in the adventitia of the ureter.
 This allows the mobilization of the ureter during operations over a long distance without endangering the blood supply.

 Blood from the ureter drains to the renal vein, gonadal vein, internal iliac vein and vesical venous plexus.

 The left upper ureter drains into the paraaortic lymph nodes, the right upper ureter into the paracaval and interaortocaval lymph nodes.
 The caudal ureter drains into the pelvic lymph nodes (iliac lymph nodes and obturator lymph nodes).

 The muscle contractions of the ureter are initiated by pacemaker cells in the renal pelvis.
 The muscle contraction proceeds from cranial to caudal and ensures the urine flow.
 The autonomic nervous system affects the pacemaker cells in the collecting system.